 Table of Contents

-One of the first family trips we did in downtown Toronto was to take the ferry to Toronto Islands.
+One of the first family trips we did in downtown Toronto was to take the ferry to Toronto Islands (it also gave me a chance to scope it out for my Toronto family photography).
 My kids loved that we started out in the middle of downtown Toronto and then were quickly in a beautiful park, and then the beach.
 It was so many fun adventures in just a few hours.
 I've heard good things about the little Centreville Amusement park there but so far we've opted to let the boys run around and skipped the lines.

 Our Favourite Things